William Barr: Resignation

 On December 14, 2020, Trump announced via Twitter that Barr would be resigning from his post as attorney general, effective December 23.
 Barr further confirmed his resignation in a letter to Trump on the same day.
 In summarizing his tenure, Katie Benner of The New York Times wrote that "Barr brought the Justice Department closer to the White House than any attorney general in a half-century ...
-Barr made decisions that dovetailed precisely with Mr. Trump’s wishes and the demands of his political allies."
+Barr made decisions that dovetailed precisely with Mr. Trump's wishes and the demands of his political allies."
 CNN summarized his tenure similarly, "Barr repeatedly and unapologetically prioritized Trump's political goals while furthering his own vision of expansive presidential power."
 Ryan Lucas of NPR described Barr as "one of Trump's most loyal and effective defenders".
 As examples of Barr's actions on behalf of Trump, these critics pointed to the fact that Barr made frequent false claims about the integrity of mail-in voting leading up to the 2020 election, misleadingly summarized Special Counsel Robert Mueller's report on Russian interference in the 2016 election, harshly criticized those who had investigated Trump, meddled in criminal prosecutions of Trump allies, and ordered the use of force on peaceful protestors across the street from the White House during the George Floyd protests so that President Trump could have a photo op at nearby St. John's Church."

 Post-DOJ career

 In 2022, it was reported that Barr would launch a law and consulting firm with former Facebook general counsel Ted Ullyot.
+This later became Torridon Law, which represented a variety of clients including George Mason University in response to the U.S. Department of Education's investigations around alleged violations of Title VI of the Civil Rights Act of 1964 and for discriminating "on the basis of national origin (shared Jewish ancestry) by failing to respond effectively to a pervasive hostile environment for Jewish students and faculty".